fingerprintjs/fingerprint-mcp-server/README.md

 go build -o fingerprint-mcp-server .
 ```

-`go generate` downloads the OpenAPI spec and generates `schema_generated.go` and supporting JSON files.
+`go generate` downloads the OpenAPI spec and generates schema files under `internal/schema/`.
 These are gitignored and must be regenerated before building.

 ## Configuration